My name is Jamel Zarour.

-We were kicked out also from the other house and we moved to the house of a man who was with my mother.
+We were also kicked out from the other house and we moved to the house of a man who was with my mother.
 One day I saw him groping my sister and I smashed his face, I pulverized his chin so that he will never be able to eat anything else but soup with a drinking straw.

 I got busted and thrust into the juvie, because they said I was a boy.
 I was fifteen.

-I battered many guys there too and that big bloke who fucked me because he had others pinioning me, I bumped into him once and he was alone and I broke four joints of him.
+I battered many guys there, too and that big bloke who fucked me because he had others pinioning me, I bumped into him once and he was alone and I broke four joints of him.
 I made mince meat out of his knees and elbows.

 They let me out when I was eighteen and the cop waited outside for me.
 I will fuck your mother and your sister shithead, fuck up once and I’ll bang you up for good, you fucking dog, that’s what he told me.

 I stayed with the friend I had from school.
 We didn’t work and when we wanted to, we couldn’t get one or they didn’t like our mug.
 We jumped tourists and pilfered them.
-I screw an American who had hair like Monroe that my mother used to see.
+I screw an American who had hair like Monroe who my mother used to see.

 I was nicked hustling fix and was banged up, with the grown-ups this time.
-In there they flattened my face and tore my ass up but I didn’t just let it happen, I gave them back their teeth at their hand.
+In there, they flattened my face and tore my ass up, but I didn’t just let it happen, I gave them back their teeth at their hand.